prevelat/PokeCRUD/README.md

 # PokeCRUD

-learning project with Angular an .NET
+learning project with Angular and .NET